nolafs/renaissance-website/site/content/about/_index.md

         Over the past decade Andy has launched over 200 titles with both domestic and international publishers and developers.
+    - name: Claire Sharkey
+      text: >-
+        Claire has contributed significantly to multiple projects and causes across the indie and AAA space in her continued 10+ years of working in the industry.

+        She has been nominated and won a host of prestigious awards, a standout being a 2-time BAFTA nominee.
+In 2022 she won Marketing Hero at the Game Dev Heroes Awards, after having been nominated for the role 4 times previously, and in 2023 was nominated as an individual Marketing nominee at the Develop Star Awards.

+        She frequently does talks and panels, offering marketing and comms workshops as well as diversity promotion.
+Her main approach to the above and daily events/campaigns is to push transparency and be personable where needed.
+She joined Renaissance in 2023.
+      position: PR Senior Account Manager
+      image: /images/uploads/claire-bio.png
     - name: Matthew Taylor
       text: "Matthew Taylor has been working in PR and marketing since graduating with a History Degree in 2013.
 In 2019, he joined Renaissance emerging